 Vaccine Alliance Aotearoa New Zealand – Ohu Kaupare Huaketo (VAANZ) brings together a multidisciplinary team of local and international collaborators with proven capability in vaccine research, development, and scale-up manufacturing.

 As part of the Government’s COVID-19 vaccine strategy, VAANZ has been tasked with establishing a national COVID-19 vaccine evaluation and development platform to screen, trial and accelerate the development of potential domestic and international COVID-19 vaccines.

 This includes building global research collaborations to accelerate and secure New Zealand’s access to potential international vaccines and progress the development of local vaccine candidates.
 VAANZ will also build New Zealand’s capability in vaccine development and production to ensure New Zealand is prepared for future pandemics.

 The VAANZ programme has been boosted by donations to the Malaghan Institute, including from the Hugh Green Foundation.
-As well as supporting the platform, this is accelerating VAANZ’s research and development of several local vaccine candidates.
+As well as supporting the platform, this is accelerating VAANZ’s research and development of several local 'second generation' vaccine candidates.
 These include a recombinant spike protein vaccine being developed out of Dr Davide Comoletti’s lab at Victoria University of Wellington, an inactivated virus vaccine in progress in Professor Miguel Quiñones-Mateu’s lab at the University of Otago and a pan-coronavirus vaccine being explored by Avalia Immunotherapies with international collaborators.